Patrick Söderlund

 Robert Patrick Söderlund is a Swedish businessman and video game executive.

+Career

-He was executive vice president in charge of Worldwide Studios at Electronic Arts (EA), overseeing all game production.
-He was later Chief Design Officer of EA.
-Söderlund was also known for his tenure as CEO of DICE, a Swedish video game development company that created the Battlefield series of games, which was acquired by EA in 2006.
+Söderlund served as CEO of DICE, a Swedish video game development company that created the Battlefield series of games, which was acquired by Electronic Arts (EA) in 2006.
 As of August 2016, he is reported to own approximately US$11 million of EA shares.

-Söderlund announced he would be leaving EA after twelve years of service on 14 August 2018.
-Söderlund left EA following a disappointing release for Battlefield 5.
+He was executive vice president in charge of Worldwide Studios at EA, overseeing all game production.
+He later became their chief design officer.
+Söderlund announced he would be leaving EA after twelve years on 14 August 2018.

 In November 2018, Söderlund was announced as the CEO of Embark Studios.
+The studio subsequently released The Finals (2023) and ARC Raiders (2025).

+In February 2026, he was appointed as the executive chairman of Nexon.